AcademySoftwareFoundation/rez/README.md

     python ./install.py -v DEST_DIR

 This performs a 'production' install - a standalone installation that ensures that the Rez command line tools are always available, even when within a resolved environment.
+This is the recommended installation procedure.

-You can also install Rez as a standard python package, although if you do this, the command line tools are only available some of the time.
+You can also install Rez as a standard python package.
+If you do this however, the command line tools are only available some of the time.
 To install Rez as a standard python module:

     pip install rez